Frequently Asked Questions About EPAT/Shockwave Therapy

 Acoustic pressure waves are emitted from the device to penetrate deep in the tissue and stimulate cells to heal.
 The acoustic pressure waves cause a biological response in the treated tissue that induces a healing response by the body.
 New blood vessels are formed, tissue and bone growth occur, and circulation is increased.
 Inflammation is controlled and pain Is reduced or eliminated.

-What are the benefits of using EPAT/Shockwave Therapy?
+The many benefits of using EPAT/Shockwave Therapy include:

 - Fast, safe and effective